 Joe Attien, a Penobscot Indian chief, worked for seasonal wages as a logger and a Maine guide.
-Logging was dangerous work, and many of the log workers were killed on the job.
+Logging work carried many dangers and cost many workers their lives.

 Joe Attien first appeared in print when Henry David Thoreau wrote about him in his 1864 book, The Maine Woods.
 Thoreau wrote, somewhat condescendingly:

 He was a good looking Indian, twenty-four years old, apparently of unmixed blood, short and stout, with a broad face and reddish complexion, and eyes, methinks, narrower and more turned up at the outer corners than ours.

 On July 4, 1870, Joe Attien led a team of log drivers down the Penobscot River in a bateau.
 River drives usually ended by Independence Day, when the men went into Bangor and celebrated with a vengeance.

 In 1870, though, rough water delayed the West Branch drive.
 On July 4, the rivermen tried to break up a logjam.
 They launched a bateau with seven men, captained by Joe Attien from the stern.

 The churning water shot the boat across the channel and smashed it against the rocks.
 The collision sheared off a hole in the bateau, which quickly filled with water.
 The unmanageable craft hurtled over a waterfall among the rocks and logs.
 Some of the men couldn’t swim, and Joe Attien died trying to save them.